 The godly are a rare breed in our day.
-Even so, many people do what they can to avoid them – at least, those who will speak to them about the things that matter.
+Even so, many people do what they can to avoid them – at least, to avoid those who will speak to them about the things that matter.
 The arts do not portray them adequately.

 Rather like references to sin and Sabbath, the conversation of the godly reminds them of God and eternity, which they do not like.

 Whereas it is their choice to do so, it is a poor choice.
 They need to reflect upon why they would rather not speak about God and eternity.
 Why should this be so?

 There will be many reasons given.
 There may be truth in each of these reasons, but do these reasons address why they are unwilling to discuss fundamental matters about man’s being?
 Denial is a well-known human reaction to unpleasant facts.
 Rather than face up to the facts, they ignore them and pretend to themselves that they do not exist.

 Many have had a bad experience of institutional religion, with which one can only sympathise, and their way of coping with bad memories is to ignore the subject and close down debate.
 The godly agree with their criticism of false religion and possibly have an even stronger passion against it.
 This is why the godly speak about the things that matter.
 They know about false religion and correct it with godly religion rather than misfire with irreligion.
 Jesus Christ criticised the institutional religion of His day and was crucified for it.

 Some accuse the godly of hypocrisy because ‘they do not practice what they preach’.
 This accuses the godly of being unable to live up to the high standards of the Word of God.
 The problem with the charge of hypocrisy is that the godly do not preach that they can or do live up to these standards.
 They are aspirations – the godly are the first to admit that they are sinners, a word that the ungodly do not like and therefore use as a joke.
 Besides, if they think the conversation of the godly is preaching, they should learn what preaching really is.